ShabbirHasan1/summarize/docs/website.md

 - Extracts “article-ish” content and normalizes it into clean text.
 - If extraction looks blocked or too thin, it can retry via Firecrawl (Markdown).
 - If a page is effectively “video-only”, it may treat it as a video input (see `--video-mode`).
-- With `--format md`, the CLI prefers Firecrawl Markdown by default when `FIRECRAWL_API_KEY` is configured.
+- With `--format md`, the CLI defaults to `--markdown-mode readability` (Readability article HTML as the Markdown input).
+  - Use `--firecrawl always` to try Firecrawl first.
 - With `--format md`, `--markdown-mode auto|llm|readability` can also convert HTML → Markdown via an LLM using the configured `--model` (no provider fallback).
 - With `--format md`, `--markdown-mode auto` may fall back to `uvx markitdown` when available (disable with `--preprocess off`).
 - For podcast URLs (Apple Podcasts, RSS, Spotify episodes), it downloads the episode audio and transcribes via Whisper (prefers local `whisper.cpp` when installed + model available); progress shows “Downloading audio …” then “Transcribing …” (duration uses RSS hints or `ffprobe` when available).